kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 ## Interlude

-If you want even more cleaner type safe routing in your networking stack apart from what **Alamofire** provides, than check out **Moya** and **AlamofireURLRequestConfigurable** libraries.
+If you want even more cleaner type safe routing in your networking stack apart from what **Alamofire** provides, than check out.
+- **Moya**
+- and **AlamofireURLRequestConfigurable** libraries.

 **Moya** is built to create a network abstraction layer that sufficiently encapsulates actually calling **Alamofire** directly.
-You can find all about **Moya** at their GitHub repository: ``` https://github.com/Moya/Moya ```
+You can find all about **Moya** in their GitHub repository: ``` https://github.com/Moya/Moya ```

 **AlamofireURLRequestConfigurable** is a replacement for **Alamofire**'s `URLRequestConvertible` protocol.
-You can find all about **AlamofireURLRequestConfigurable** at their GitHub repository: ``` https://github.com/gmarm/AlamofireURLRequestConfigurable ```
+You can find all about **AlamofireURLRequestConfigurable** in their GitHub repository: ``` https://github.com/gmarm/AlamofireURLRequestConfigurable ```

 ## Closing

 Allright, that's everything I'd like to cover in this screencast.

-At this point, you should understand how to refactor boilerplate code without breaking your app, create enum conforming to `URLRequestConvertible` protocol, ensuring consistency of requested endpoints, abstract away server-side inconsistencies and provide type-safe routing.
+At this point, you should understanding of,
+- how to refactor boilerplate code without breaking your app,
+- create enum conforming to `URLRequestConvertible` protocol,
+- ensuring consistency of requested endpoints,
+- abstract away server-side inconsistencies
+- and provide type-safe routing.

-There's a lot more to **Alamofire** - including **Parameter encoding**, **Authentication**, **Routing Requests**.
+There's a lot more to **Alamofire** - including,
+- **Parameter encoding**,
+- **Authentication**,
+- and **Routing Requests**.

 Please let me know if you like this screencast and if you'd like to see more on Alamofire.

+Q. How do you catch an Ether Bunny.
 [Show some LAN cable]

-Q. How do you catch an Ether Bunny.
 A. With an Ethernet!!
 @etherealmind